elabftw/elabftw/documentation/docs/usage/import-export.md

 ### Matching an existing database

-Maybe you already have a Resource Category: "Chemical compounds" for instance, with Compounds associated to a "CAS" extra field.
+Maybe you already have a Resource Category: "Chemical compounds" for instance, with Compounds associated to a "CAS" custom field.
 And you'd like to import the already existing compounds in the Compounds table in eLab so they exist as proper compounds.

-To do that, the import should be done with the `--match-with` command option, which will match an existing Resource through its extra field value.
-For example: `--match-with cas` will import the compound and link it to the Resource where an extra field `cas` has the same value as the row from the column `cas` in the .csv.
+To do that, the import should be done with the `--match-with` command option, which will match an existing Resource through its custom field value.
+For example: `--match-with cas` will import the compound and link it to the Resource where an custom field `cas` has the same value as the row from the column `cas` in the .csv.

 ## Exporting data